Achieving sturdy and toned abs is the ultimate goal of many fitness enthusiasts.

 - Keep your hands on the floor beside your hips.

-- Brace abdominal muscles, maintain your back as straight as possible, and push into the floor with your hands to lift your legs (straight and together) off the floor; your thighs will be parallel to the floor.
+- Brace your abdominal muscles, maintain your back as straight as possible, and push into the floor with your hands to lift your legs (straight and together) off the floor; your thighs will be parallel to the floor.

 - Hold in this position for as long as possible, and lower your body to the start.
 Repeat three times.